 And there was the slender girl with what appeared to be a grown-out pixie who took her seat and was summarily buzzed down to an all-over number one clipper cut that made her neck look impossibly long.
 I saw her on campus a few months later and noticed she had kept the look.

 I had been surprised initially when my “special friend” Miranda, the graduate student who had continued to invite me back to her place after guest lectures but never indicated that she wanted anything more, told me she was offering her hair up for the fundraiser.
 When it was her turn, Miranda sat down in front of her stylist, her dyed black hair reaching just past her shoulders.
 I watched as the stylist piled most of Miranda’s hair on top of her head, sectioning off a v-shape that ran from slightly above one ear down to the nape of her neck and then up the other side.
 The stylist pulled a longer strand of hair at each temple away from the area she was sectioning and pinned those to the top of Miranda’s head.
 The stylist’s clippers, armed with a number two guard, made quick work of the hair that was still hanging down, leaving a soft fuzz that betrayed Miranda’s natural color, a mousy brown.
-Then the stylist let the rest of Miranda’s hair down, misted it lightly, and then held her shears about two inches below Miranda’s chin, cutting her hair straight across and revealing the bottom point of the newly-buzzed “v” on her nape.
+Then the stylist let the rest of Miranda’s hair down, misted it lightly, and then held her shears about an inch above Miranda’s chin, cutting her hair straight across and revealing the bottom point of the newly-buzzed “v” on her nape.
 Finally, the stylist pulled a section of Miranda’s hair forward and cut heavy bangs just above her eyebrows.
 Miranda stood up from the chair, long pieces of dyed-black hair tumbling from her cape.
 She looked fantastic and I really hoped that she’d feel the same about me at the end of the evening.
 It had been a few weeks since our last guest lecture.

 Five more guys came onstage next: the boyfriends of five Alpha Zetas who did not want to have their hair cut but were happy to volunteer their partners.
 All five stood up a few minutes later sporting new buzzcuts.
 The longest was buzzed with a number four guard.
 The shortest was buzzed without a guard at all.
 Their adoring girlfriends, my fellow Alpha Zetas, smiled and rubbed their boyfriends’ heads as they left the stage.